ankitsrivastava/camundaapp/README.md

 docker run -p 8080:8080 camunda-client-app
 ```
 This command maps port 8080 of the Docker container to port 8080 on your host machine, allowing you to access your Spring Boot application at http://localhost:8080.

+# Add a setup to make the app run locally on every machine

+When you containerize your application, it can run locally on every machine that has an engine installed such as Docker.
+However there are a few property changes needed, remember clientID, clusterID, and secret defined in application.properties which need to be changed based on the host environment.
+If you need to build an app every time for such changes, it will be time-consuming.
+We should be able to provide provisions for such changes at the container level.

+These properties can be overridden at runtime using environment variables, which Spring Boot automatically maps to properties.
+These environment variables can be changed at the container level and do not require re-building the application.